thehacktour/jungledevs-challenge/README.md

 #### After this, you can use the command `poetry shell` to get in inside the poetry dependencies management.
 Here you can use all the dependencies that are inside this project and add or remove new dependencies.

+### You will need to load the users that are inside app/fixtures/usuario_lindo.json.
+To load those users, just use the command: `python3 manage.py loaddata app/fixtures/usuario_lindo.json`.
+Very very easy!

 ### Now, just run the command `python3 manage.py runserver` and enjoy the project! :D